 Table Materialization

-A table materialization rebuilds your model as a physical table during each dbt run.
+A table materialization rebuilds your model as a physical table in your data warehouse during each dbt run.
 Unlike views, tables store the actual data rather than just the query logic, using a CREATE TABLE AS

 statement.